 At the end of the course, students should be able to

 - Find the required regulations and guidance documents for device and diagnostic submissions

 - Use regulations and guidance documents to outline and construct a variety of device submissions

 - Appreciate the role that regulatory strategy play in the submissions process, for US device submissions

 - 510(k)s: Traditional, special, abbreviated

-This hands-on course requires substantial out-of-class work on a submission project, where you will be crafting a 510(k).
-Please plan your schedule accordingly.
+In order to obtain maximal benefit, this hands-on course requires substantial out-of-class work on a submission project, where you will be crafting a 510K.
+Please plan your course schedules accordingly.

 Course Availability Notification

 Please use this form to be notified when this course is open for enrollment.